-You found the right website if you are searching for homes for sale in Laguna Beach, CA. My website has EVERY Laguna Beach home for sale in California listed with California Regional Multiple Listing Service, Inc. (CRMLS).
+You found the right website if you are searching for homes for sale in Laguna Beach, CA. Our website has EVERY Laguna Beach home for sale in California listed with California Regional Multiple Listing Service, Inc. ("CRMLS").

 Historically settled by Paleoindians, the Tongva people, and then Mexico, the location became part of the United States following the Mexican–American War.
 Laguna Beach was settled in the 1870s and officially founded in 1887, and in 1927 its current government was incorporated as a city.
 In 1944, the city adopted a council-manager form for its government.
 The city has remained relatively isolated from urban encroachment by its surrounding hills, limited highway access, and a dedicated greenbelt.
 The Laguna Beach coastline is protected by 5.88 miles (9.46 km) of state marine reserve and an additional 1.21 miles (1.95 km) of state conservation area.

 Tourism is the primary industry with an estimated six million people visiting the community annually.
 Annual large events include the Pageant of the Masters, Festival of Arts, Sawdust Art Festival, Art-A-Fair, Bluewater Music Festival, and Kelpfest.

 Laguna Beach was the site of a prehistoric paleoindian civilization.
 In 1933, the first fossilized skull of a paleoindian found in California was uncovered during construction on St. Ann’s Drive.
 Known as “Laguna Woman”, the skull originally was radiocarbon dated to more than 17,000 BP, but revised measurements suggest it originated during the Holocene era 11,700 years BP.
 Subsequent research has found several prehistoric encampment sites in the area.